phantom22/Base-n/README.md

 b.encode(399); // returns "$$%%%$$$$", same as "110001111" in binary
 b.parse("$$%%%$$$$"); // 399
 ```
-*unless your base is higher than 26, you can omit the second argument (the script uses english letters as placeholder)*
+*unless your base is higher than 36, you can omit the second argument (the script firstly uses numbers, then uppercase english letters as placeholder), overall range is from "0" to "Z"*

 ---

-**IMPORTANT**: this script isn't supposed to work with negative numbers, so it will automatically convert them.
+**IMPORTANT**: this script isn't supposed to work with negative and float numbers, so it will automatically convert them.

-### Enjoy!
+### Have fun!